Understand VCAT’s structure, divisions, what they do and who our leaders are.

 The Planning and Environment Division deals with reviews of decisions made by councils and other authorities.

-It has three Lists:
+It has one list:

-- Planning List
+- Planning and Environment List

 Residential Tenancies Division